AndreRijo/TPCH-Client/README.md

 2. (Optionally) Modify the dataset to give locality to the data (For the motivation and explanation on this, please check [here])(https://github.com/AndreRijo/TPCH-LocalityTool).
 3. Preparing PotionDB's setup: executing 5 instances of PotionDB (one for each inhabited continent in the world) and configuring partial replication.

-Note: For VLDB reviewers, step 2 is obligatory in order to reproduce the results reported in the paper.
+Note: For Eurosys reviewers, step 2 is obligatory in order to reproduce the results reported in the paper.

 ### TPC-H tool and dataset generation